NiccoloSacchi/road-segmentation/README.md

 Our team obtained an F1 score of 93.38% on the test set.
 The model and the techniques used are explained in `groupRoadSegmentationFault-submission.pdf`.

-The folder with the program can be found at : https://drive.switch.ch/index.php/s/it5ylw3afG8Lg2R
+The model and the dataset that we used can be found at : https://drive.switch.ch/index.php/s/it5ylw3afG8Lg2R

 Before anything you should change the paths of the images in the run.py and train.py files.
-All the images we have used are in the folder.

 ### Libraries